JGarnerDev/telephono-ecommerce/ReadMe.md

 An original app, a popular concept.
 HUA!

+The current version is live!
+[Check it out here](https://telephono.netlify.app/)

 ## Summary

-To show how far along I've come with learning, it's time to create a complete e-commerce project with the MERN stack.
-Mongo, Express, React, and Node are all familiar territory for me, so the challenges with pulling it all together will be refreshing feather in my cap.

-I firmly beleive that test-driven development - while not always a viable option for companies - is a great means for ensuring a stable product.
-It's in my interest as a developer to implement it, despite it being time consuming.
-It will be used during this project for both the Node and Express server, as well as the React front end.

-Phones are a ubiquitous and visually interesting product, so I will pick them as a subject matter.
+Hey there!
+This is TelePhono.

+This project is a full-stack eCommerce website from scratch; the directory contains both a React client application and a Node server.

+Why did I make it?
+While I feel versed with each of the elemental parts of web development when it comes to fetching and rendering, it is absolutely important to have first-hand knowledge of the challenges of combining all the necessary constituents that make a modern application that needs to connect to a database.
+There's logistics, planning, coordination, and problem solving unique to doing a project like this that can only be understood in the doing of it.

 ## Objectives

-- Try as best as possible to use TDD.
-When you're not sure how something can be properly tested, but manual testing returns green, put it in the todos list.

-- Construct an API using Node and Express that will handle CRUD operations for users and products with our MongoDB database.
-Use Mongoose for Schematization.
-User validation will be done with JSON Web Tokens.
+- Construct an API using Node and Express that will handle CRUD operations for users, products, categories, and orders with our MongoDB database.
+Use a sandbox payment system, send emails to the user on order confirmation.

 - Construct a React client that will provide an interface for users to sign up, log in, view products, and purchase products through our API.
-This will be a good opportunity to practice React Hooks.
+Allow for administrators to create, update, and delete relevant material.
+Have two levels of private routes; one for administrators, one for registered users.

-- Once a first version is completed, add to the primary features
+- Once a first version is completed, review todo's for obvious improvements and bugs to fix

 ## Primary features

 As a user, I would like to...

-- See a collection of phones for purchase
+- [x] See a collection of phones for purchase
-- Be able to search for a phone to purchase by name
+- [x] Be able to search for a phone to purchase by name
-- Be able to search for a phone to purchase by category
+- [x] Be able to search for a phone to purchase by category
-- Be able to add a product to my cart
+- [x] Be able to add a product to my cart
-- Be informed if this product is or isn't in stock
+- [] Be informed if this product is or isn't in stock before they can add it to their cart
-- Be able to pay by credit card
+- [x] Be able to pay by credit card
-- Be able to have an account so that I...
+- [x] Be able to have an account so that I...
-  - can review my cart when I last visited the website if I didn't confirm a purchase
+  - [x] can review my cart when I last visited the website if I didn't confirm a purchase
-  - be alerted of new inventory
+  - [x] be alerted of new inventory
-  - can confirm the details of my purchase once made
+  - [x] can confirm the details of my purchase once made

 ## Installation

 ### Server

-To get the server up and running after pulling the root directory, change directories to the server by the client command:
+To get the Node server up and running after pulling the root directory, change directories to the server by the client command:

 > cd ./server